Your Supplies Probably Won't Be Stolen in a Disaster

 One distinction it's worth making is between short (hurricane, earthquake) and long (siege, economic collapse, famine) disasters.
 Having what you need at home is really helpful in both cases, but differently so.

-In short disasters (1917 Halifax explosion, London Blitz, 1985 Mexico City earthquake, and the 2011 Japanese earthquake and tsunami) you typically see sharing and mutual aid.
+In short disasters (1917 Halifax explosion, London Blitz, 1985 Mexico City earthquake, 2011 Japanese earthquake and tsunami) you typically see sharing and mutual aid.
 Stored supplies mean you're not competing for scarce resources, have slack to help others, and make you more comfortable.

 Stories of looting in situations like this are often exaggerated or cherry-picked.
 I had heard post-Katrina New Orleans had a lot of looting, but this was actually rumor.
 There's a really good article, "Katrina Takes a Toll on Truth, News Accuracy" on how rumors got reported as fact, and how the truth was nowhere near this bad.
 But the rumors had real effect at the time, including contributing to police and vigilante overreaction.
 Future disasters will also have rumors and reckless people with guns trying to be the 'good guys'; more reason to stock what you need so you can stay home.